Family Food on the Table

 It's perfect for a warm and comforting dinner that'll have everyone at the table digging right in!

-These easy pork chops with gravy are comfort food to the max but still on the healthy side, so it’s totally do-able even if you’re trying to slim down this month.
+These easy pork chops with gravy are comfort food to the max but still on the healthy side.

 OK, let's get cooking.